-There are a lot of misconceptions about pigs, but these ten facts will help you see them differently.
+There are a lot of misconceptions about pigs, but these ten facts about pigs will help you see them differently.

 Pigs have more than 20 distinct grunts and squeals that have been identified and range from expressing hunger to calling for mates.

 Have you ever wondered why people love pigs so much?
 There is an entire Instagram hashtag dedicated to these adorable animals.
-So we’ve compiled ten facts to help you learn a little bit more about pigs.
+So we’ve compiled ten facts about pigs to help you learn a little bit more about them and discover what you can do to help these lovable animals live better lives.

 Despite my mother consistently calling my bedroom a pigsty growing up, pigs are actually very clean animals.
 In fact, they’re some of the cleanest animals around and refuse to defecate where they sleep and eat if given the choice.
 Even newborn piglets will leave their sleeping areas to relieve themselves!